 - Wood materials: Are any touching the ground or within 6 inches of the ground?

 - Paint: Is the paint or other protective finish in good condition?

 - Trim: Are trim boards well-fastened without significant gaps that can let in moisture and pests?

-- Doors and windows: Do they have flashing or drip edge along the top to keep water away?
-Are these areas well caulked or otherwise sealed?
+- Doors and windows: Do they have flashing or a drip edge along the top to keep water away?
+Are these areas well-caulked or otherwise sealed?

 - Siding: Is it in good condition (even if it could use a paint job)?
 If the siding is stucco or masonry, are there open cracks?
 Is mortar missing from brick siding?

 Inspectors want to see that gutters are in good shape and are properly sloped and that the downspouts direct water away from the house's foundation.
 Along the same lines, the ground should slope downward away from the house to promote natural drainage.
 Problems here increase the likelihood of water in the basement or crawlspace.

 - Gutters: Are horizontal gutter runs sloped toward the downspouts?
 Are the gutters straight and properly secured?

-- Downspouts: Are there are enough downspouts for the length of gutter runs?
+- Downspouts: Are there enough downspouts for the length of gutter runs?

 - Downspout outlets: Do the outlets drain water onto ground sloping away from the house?
 Are downspout extensions and/or drainage blocks used where necessary?

 The primary structural elements include the foundation and the internal framing of the home.
 In most cases, these are visible primarily in the basement or crawlspace, where inspectors can view the foundation walls (and concrete footings under the wall) and the floor framing supporting the rest of the house.

 - Foundation walls: Are they plumb (perfectly vertical), straight and free of significant cracks?